bradleyjkemp/cupaloy/README.md

 # cupaloy [![Build Status](https://travis-ci.org/bradleyjkemp/cupaloy.svg?branch=master)](https://travis-ci.org/bradleyjkemp/cupaloy) [![Coverage Status](https://coveralls.io/repos/github/bradleyjkemp/cupaloy/badge.svg?branch=master)](https://coveralls.io/github/bradleyjkemp/cupaloy?branch=master)
 Simple golang snapshot testing: test that your changes don't unexpectedly alter the results of your code.

+`cupaloy` takes a snapshot of a given value and compares it to a snapshot committed alongside your tests.
+If the values don't match then you'll be forced to update the snapshot file before the test passes.

+Snapshot files are handled automagically: just use the `cupaloy.Snapshot(value)` function in your tests and `cupaloy` will automatically find the relevant snapshot file and compare it with the given value.

 ### Installation
 ```bash
 go get -u github.com/bradleyjkemp/cupaloy